onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 1. Build the simulator images
 2. Edit simulator env variables (to adapt the behavior of simulators)
-3. Configure consul
-4. Start the simulator monitor (to view the simulator stats)
+3. Start the simulator monitor (to view the simulator stats)
-5. Start the simulators
+4. Start the simulators
-6. Start dfc
+5. Start dfc

 # Overview of the simulators.